 Don't be shy to schedule virtual coffee chats with people in your broader network as well.

 Participate in virtual conferences

-For some industries, conferences are a crucial place to meet similar professionals in your field, find new sales leads and grow your network.
-Whilst in-person expos and conferences may be put on hold for the foreseeable future due to the COVID-19 pandemic, many of these events are still taking place virtually.
+For some industries, conferences are a crucial place to meet similar professionals in your field, find new sales leads, and grow your network.
+Many of these events are still taking place virtually.

 The good news about virtual conferences?
 You don't have to take the time to travel there ‒ you can attend from the comfort of your own remote office.
 In addition, some entrance or participation fees may be reduced or waived.
 Now is a great time to attend conferences in your field that you may not have otherwise been able to partake in.
 You'll find connections there.

 Developing content of your own is a great way to connect with like-minded people, fashion yourself as an expert, and build your audience.
 Is there a topic related to your career that you think isn't well-covered or that you're passionate about?
 Start writing.

 There are many ways to publish yourself, including going through the traditional channels of pitching to a media outlet, starting a blog, or publishing on LinkedIn.
 If you're comfortable speaking, podcasts are another popular way to share information with an audience.

 This method of networking is especially well-suited to those who are shy to reach out to their network to schedule one-on-one meetings.
 By publishing an article or appearing on a podcast, you're essentially putting out a calling card for others to reach out to you to talk about that topic.